 Your Providence Choice Plan allows you to receive Covered Services from your Medical Home through what is called your In-Network benefit.
 Your In-Network benefit also provides coverage for Services to other In-Network Providers when you access these providers through a Medical Home Referral.
+A woman can directly access a Women's Health Care Provider without a referral from her designated Medical Home.

 IMPORTANT NOTE: If a provider is an In-Network Provider with Providence Health Plan but is not part of your Medical Home, coverage will not be provided under your In-Network benefits unless you have a Medical Home Referral to that provider.
+Some services do not require a Medical Home Referral for In Network benefit coverage.
+See Section 4.3 for a list of these services.